alex17-sys/stdlib-sniper/docs/data_structures/graphs/graph_connected_components.md

+---
+title: Graph Connected Components
+description: Zero-dependency Python snippets for finding all connected components in an undirected graph using the standard library.
+keywords: bfs, connected-components, data-structures, dfs, edge-case, graph, undirected
+---

 # Graph Connected Components

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for finding all connected components in an undirected graph using the standard library.

 3 snippets available in this sub-category.